yegor256/blog/_drafts/_factory.md

 we're taking the decision-making away from the object it belongs to.
 Either through a static factory method `make()` or a new class `Colors`&mdash;it doesn't really matter how&mdash;we tear our objects into two pieces.
-The first piece is the the object itself and the second one is the decision making algorithm that stays somewhere else.
+The first piece is the object itself and the second one is the decision making algorithm that stays somewhere else.

 A much more object-oriented design would be to put the logic into an